What do the examiners look for?

 “The MSM states that depth of memory trace in LTM is simply a result of the amount of rehearsal that takes place.

-For example, people may recall information they are interested in (e.g. information in celebrity magazines) more than material they are not interested in (e.g. revision notes) despite the fact that they have both been rehearsed for a similar amount of time.
+For example, people may recall information they are interested in (e.g., information in celebrity magazines) more than the material they are not interested in (e.g., revision notes) despite the fact that they have both been rehearsed for a similar amount of time.

-One strength of the multistore model is that is gives us a good understanding of the structure and process of the STM.
+One strength of the multistore model is that it gives us a good understanding of the structure and process of the STM.
 This is good because this allows researchers to expand on this model.
-This means researchers can do experiments to improve on this model and make it more valid and they can prove what the stores actually do.
+This means researchers can do experiments to improve on this model and make it more valid, and they can prove what the stores actually do.

-It has now become apparent that both short-term and long-term memory are more complicated than previously thought.
-For example, the Working Model of Memory proposed by Baddeley and Hitch (1974) showed that short term memory is more than just one simple unitary store and comprises different components (e.g. central executive, Visuospatial etc.).
+It has now become apparent that both short-term and long-term memory is more complicated than previously thought.
+For example, the Working Model of Memory proposed by Baddeley and Hitch (1974) showed that short-term memory is more than just one simple unitary store and comprises different components (e.g., central executive, Visuospatial, etc.).